The History of Rock Music: 1989-1994Raves, grunge, post-rock

 Frank Black (1), the new alias of former Pixies' vocalist Charles "Black Francis" Thompson, now relocated to Los Angeles, indulged in his trademark "scream of consciousness" on his solo albums Frank Black (?
 1992 - mar 1993) and Teenager Of The Year (? ? - may 1994), still characterized by erratic structures and reckless melodies.

 Scottish transplant Chris Connelly (1), who had played in Chicago's industrial combos Ministry and Pigface, reinvented himself as a pensive pop crooner on albums such as Shipwreck (mar 1994 - oct 1994) and The Ultimate Seaside Companion (?
 1995/?
 1997 - oct 1997), the latter credited to the Bells.
+The six lengthy chamber-folk pieces of The Episodes (sep 2006 - feb 2007) inaugurated a collaboration with Tim Kinsella of Joan Of Arc and Ben Vida of Town And Country that peaked with the multi-movement rock opera Forgiveness and Exile (? ? - oct 2008).

 In Australia both the leaders of the Go-Betweens recorded solo albums, and at least Grant McLennan's Horsebreaker Star (?
 1994 - nov 1994) lived up to their reputation.